eevcan/Capstone/README.md

 my foxus went onto magic the Gathering, while it maybe doesnt have the biggest data sets, it stil contains some pretty hefty prices and i looked at those.

+## Needed Libbraries, Presets

+General Libraries:

+    numpy: import numpy as np – for numerical computations and handling arrays.
+    pandas: import pandas as pd – for data manipulation and analysis.
+    json: import json – for working with JSON data.
+    warnings: import warnings – for controlling warnings (e.g., suppressing them).

+Data Visualization:

+    seaborn: import seaborn as sns – for statistical data visualization (built on top of matplotlib).
+    matplotlib: import matplotlib – for basic plotting and data visualization. matplotlib.pyplot: import matplotlib.pyplot as plt – for creating static, animated, and interactive plots.

+Machine Learning (ML) and Natural Language Processing (NLP):

+    sentence_transformers: from sentence_transformers import SentenceTransformer – for sentence embeddings and NLP tasks.
+    sklearn:
+        KNeighborsClassifier: from sklearn.neighbors import KNeighborsClassifier – for K-Nearest Neighbors classification.
+        LogisticRegression: from sklearn.linear_model import LogisticRegression – for Logistic Regression classification.
+        Pipeline: from sklearn.pipeline import Pipeline – for creating pipelines for preprocessing and modeling.
+        TfidfVectorizer: from sklearn.feature_extraction.text import TfidfVectorizer – for converting text to numerical features using TF-IDF.
+        DecisionTreeClassifier: from sklearn.tree import DecisionTreeClassifier – for Decision Tree classification.

+Data Serialization:

+    pickle: import pickle – for serializing and deserializing Python objects (e.g., saving models).

 ## Quick Start
     bash: